prototypefund/Digital_Bargeld-docs/api-mint.rst

   :status 200: the signature was valid
   :status 401 Unauthorized: the signature was invalid

-  The mint responds with another valid signature, which gives the client the opportunity to test its signature verification implementation.
+  The exchange responds with another valid signature, which gives the client the opportunity to test its signature verification implementation.

   .. code-block:: tsref